About Cody Thomas Rounds

 Licensed Clinical Psychologist, Editor-in-Chief, Federal Advocacy Leader

-Cody Thomas Rounds is a licensed clinical psychologist–Master based in Vermont, specializing in psychological assessment, leadership development, and identity formation.
+Cody is a licensed clinical psychologist–Master based in Vermont, specializing in psychological assessment, leadership development, and identity formation.
 He is the current Vice President of the Vermont Psychological Association (VPA) and the Federal Advocacy Coordinator for the American Psychological Association (APA), where he leads national-level efforts to improve mental health policy and expand access to care.

-Cody is the founder of BTR Psychotherapy, a therapeutic practice focused on helping individuals and organizations build emotional resilience, navigate transition, and lead with clarity.
+Cody is the founder of a therapeutic practice focused on helping individuals and organizations build emotional resilience, navigate transition, and lead with clarity.
 His clinical work integrates deep psychodynamic understanding with forward-thinking, research-backed strategies for sustainable growth.

 As a thought leader and educator, Cody serves as Editor-in-Chief of PsychAtWork Magazine, a digital publication that merges psychological insight with public discourse.
 Through this platform, he curates essays on mental health, leadership, culture, and the psychology of work.
 He also leads Learn Do Grow, an interactive educational platform that combines evidence-based psychology with self-paced learning.